GSA/digitalgov.gov/content/events/2020/03/2020-03-11-katherine-spivey-on-readability-audits-government.md

 # View this page at https://digital.gov/event/2020/03/katherine-spivey-on-readability-audits-government
 # Learn how to edit our pages at https://workflow.digital.gov
 slug: katherine-spivey-on-readability-audits-government
-title: "Katherine Spivey on Readability Audits of Government Websites"
+title: "Readability Audits of Government Websites with Katherine Spivey"
 deck: ""
 summary: "In this meeting, we’ll talk about readability audits and formulas and how they work—and don’t work—to improve web content and the users’ experience."
 host: "Plain Language Community of Practice"